soarqin/finalhe/README.md

 # Prebuilt binaries for windows/macOS
 Check [latest release](https://github.com/soarqin/finalhe/releases/latest)

+# Prebuilt binary/package for linux openSUSE
+You just need to add a home [repository](https://software.opensuse.org/package/finalhe) to your local software repositories with ```sudo addrepo -f http://download.opensuse.org/repositories/home:/seilerphilipp/openSUSE_Leap_15.0/```.
+Then install package with ```sudo zypper install finalhe```.
+Now you can run "FinalHE" just by typing ```FinalHE``` into your terminal or start it as you like.
+If you're using Leap 42.3 just replace the version in the url with 42.3.

 # Notes on windows
 Please install QcmaDriver_winusb.exe(can be downloaded from releases) if you have not installed USB driver for PS Vita